TZstatsADS/fall2019-project4-sec1-grp3/README.md

 Implementation of A1 algorithm: Everyone

-Implementation of A2 algorithm: Luyue Chen
+Implementation of A2 algorithm: Luyue Chen, Adam Kravitz, Syed Ahsan Bukhari

 Implementation of P3 algorithm: Sung In Cho, Xiaotong Li